 - The uncritical liberal use of episiotomy was opposed by consumer groups, including the National Childbirth Trust, and these very high rates of episiotomy have been reversed.

-In 2001 the National Childbirth Trust produced figures for the UK of 15% in England, 13% in Scotland, 10% in Wales and 22% in Northern Ireland.
 There is considerable international variation in the rate of episiotomy.
-According to the Royal College of Obstetricians and Gynaecologists (RCOG), it is 8% in Holland, 14% in England, 50% in the USA and 99% in Eastern Europe.
+According to the Royal College of Obstetricians and Gynaecologists (RCOG) guideline published in 2007, it was then 8% in Holland, 14% in England, 50% in the USA and 99% in Eastern Europe.

 Indications for episiotomy